CibyL1226/cse15l-lab-reports/Lab_report_3.md

           et al proposed a desirable BMI of
         BMI Body mass index`

-Second input that looks for an entire phrase:
+**Second example**

+This command looks for every sentence that contains the phrase "body mass index".
+The input includes the `grep` command and the whole phrase follow by the text file name.

-Input: `grep "body mass index" 1468-6708-3-1.txt`
+*Input:* `grep "body mass index" 1468-6708-3-1.txt`

-Output: `between body mass index (BMI) and mortality, controlling`
+*Output:* `between body mass index (BMI) and mortality, controlling`

-## Second way to use `grep`:
+## Second Method

 Another way to use incorporate the `grep` command is to use the `-r` command after `grep` to search for a string from all the files in a directory recursively:

+**First example** looks for the string "takeoff" from every files in the same `911report` directory and return them.

-Input: `grep -r "takeoff" ~/Documents/GitHub/docsearch/technical/911report`
+*Input:* `grep -r "takeoff" ~/Documents/GitHub/docsearch/technical/911report`

-Output:
+*Output:*
 `/Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-13.2.txt:                after takeoff,"like someone keyed the mike and said everyone stay in your seats."
 /Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-13.2.txt:                Deborah Welsh (first class, seat J1 at takeoff); Sandra Bradshaw (coach, seat J5);
 /Users/cibylin/Documents/GitHub/docsearch/technical/911report/chapter-13.2.txt:                93 would have allowed an observer into the cockpit before or after takeoff who had